Here's How Your Trade Enerplus Corporation (ERF) Aggressively Right Now

-Enerplus Corporation (NYSE:ERF) went up by 1.25% from its latest closing price compared to the recent 1-year high of $12.26.
-The company’s stock price has collected 8.84% of gains in the last five trading sessions.
+Enerplus Corporation (NYSE:ERF) went down by -5.04% from its latest closing price compared to the recent 1-year high of $12.65.
+The company’s stock price has collected -6.06% of loss in the last five trading sessions.

 Is It Worth Investing in Enerplus Corporation (NYSE :ERF) Right Now?